-Notes:

-- Preliminary Design can be advanced to 30%.
-FONSI or Record of Decision is needed by 30% in order for FHWA to authorize Phase II Final Design funds.
-CE Projects are typically prepared under a single phase federal authorization and project development process.
-Begin NEPA at the start of the project NEPA should be attained by 60%.
-If the project may adversely impact environmental resources and the design team may need to consider alternatives to avoid no adverse impacts, then proceed cautiously past 60% design only after consulting with the EPC Planner.
-A adverse impacts to environmental resources are anticipated and threa are no adternatives still under consideration for avoiding or reducing impacts.
-A adverse impacts to environmental resources are anticipated and threa are no adternatives still under consideration for avoiding or reducing impacts. - in mind critical path issues such as needs for new right-of-way in relation to the schedule for completing NEPA.
-EPG Planner reviews PS&E for all projects to nearure inclusion of all environmental commitments continued in the NEPA approval.
-This graphic does not represent a relative timeline for project completion.
+2. CE Projects are typically prepared under a single phase federal authorization and project development process.
+Begin NEPA at the start of the project as typically prepared under a single phase federal authorization and project development process.
+Begin NEPA at the start of the project 3.
+NEPA should be attained by 60%, if the project may adversely impact revinronmental resources and the design team may need to consider alternatives to avoid or minimize these impacts, then proceed cautiously past 60% design only after consulting with the EPG Planner.

+4. No adverse impacts to environmental resources are anticipated and there are no alternatives still under consideration for avoiding or reducing impacts.
+Environmental should (not shall) be completed by 60%.
+However, if necessary, consult with the EPG Planner and proceed with design to 95%.
+Always keep in mind critical path its sues such as needs for new right-of-way in relation to the schedule for completing NEPA.

+5. EPG Planner reviews PS&E for all projects to ensure inclusion of all environmental commitments continued in the NEPA approval.

+6. This graphic does not represent a relative timeline for project completion.
 Major projects with an EA or EIS will take substantially longer to complete than a project with a CE.
-CE projects with no adverse impacts will take haborers around rof time to complete. - ю 'n
+CE projects with no adverse impacts will take the shortest amount of time to complete.